-All of our boats are equipped with communication devices designed to conduct the ship's business and for emergency purposes.
-All vessels except La Pinta (Galápagos) do not have email/internet access available for public use.
+All of our ships are equipped with communication devices designed to conduct the ship's business and for emergency purposes, however, none of our vessels except La Pinta (Galapagos) have email/internet access available for public use.

 Q. Will I be able to use my cell phone or is there access to a phone aboard the ship?

-Cell phones generally work best near more populated areas.
-A satellite phone is available on the bridge of each ship and yacht for emergency guest use at additional cost.
+Cell phones sometimes work near more populated areas.
+A satellite phone is available on the bridge of each ship for emergency use at additional cost.

 MEALS & BEVERAGES

 Q. What’s the food like?

 Pretty incredible—at least that’s what our guests say.
 Many who choose UnCruise for the adventure and wildlife are beyond impressed with what our chefs can do.
 Expect handcrafted meals made from fresh ingredients showcasing the flavors of the region.
 See a sampling our our dishes on our Wining & Dining page.

 Good news—we’re able to accommodate most special dietary needs.
 To help us out, you must submit the Mandatory Online Guest Form to alert us of any food allergies or other dietary requirements you may have and to ensure the chef has enough notice.
 We recommend that you check in with the chef or hotel manager after boarding the ship to confirm your request.